jeppevinkel/jellyfin-tizen-builds/README.md

 | secondary    | Built with the latest stable release of jellyfin-web and a different app ID to allow having a second account signed in    |

 ## Installation
 For a one step install process using Docker, check out this guide made by Georift [Georift/install-jellyfin-tizen](https://github.com/Georift/install-jellyfin-tizen).
+*I have no affiliation with Georift and I can't provide support related to that project since I have not personally used it or helped in its creation.*

 ### Prerequisites
 - Tizen Studio with CLI (https://developer.tizen.org/development/tizen-studio/download)